Header Ad Section

 HashSet search time: 67400 ns ArrayList search time: 20147900 ns Process finished with exit code 0

-5. Null Elements Handling
+5. Support for Null Elements Handling

 • Set: